Sachi-Fernando/Sachi-Fernando.github.io/_pages/conferences.md

 * AERNA conference, September, Carcavelos
 * 29th Annual Conference of the European Association of Environmental and Resource Economists, July, Leuven
 * What Works for Climate Summit, June, Berlin
-* Bamberg-Halle-Jena-Leipzig Workshop on Empirical Micro and Applied Econometrics, June, Leipzig
+* BHJL Workshop on Empirical Micro and Applied Econometrics, June, Leipzig
 * The 6th Workshop for Young Scientists on Applied Economics, May, Hannover
 * Mapping the Effects of Environmental Policies Workshop, April, Hamburg
 * AURÖ Workshop for Young Researchers in Environmental and Resource Economics, March, Karlsruhe